Netzfreiheit/wirwollendatenschutz.at/README.md

 **Warning:** This is just an example, FastCGI is a real PITA to debug.
 You most likely don't want to use this.
 Also, if you change any Python files, you have to restart the CGI server.

 `webapp.fcgi` is a FastCGI wrapper for the flask application, which provides a unix socket for the webserver.
-Most webservers don't start/monitor FastCGI processes automatically, so it has to be run seperately, we used [Supervisor][], but a simple start script / watchdog might also do the job.
+Most webservers don't start/monitor FastCGI processes automatically, so it has to be run separately, we used [Supervisor][], but a simple start script / watchdog might also do the job.

 ##### nginx example config: